 After years of studying the gut brain connection I realized just why and how I slipped into my cycles so badly.
 The crap I was putting in my body.
 Cheap food - even if I thought it was healthy.
 It was cheap crap.
 I work so hard now to educate others on proper nutrition because I actually thought what I was doing was good for me.
 Products are labeled to make you think they are healthy, but if you don’t go deeper into that product, you just fall in the marketing trap of “better for you.”

 I remember the last time I was severely depressed, shortly after moving to Nashville, my body was shutting down.
 I felt the worst I ever had, as though I was barely hanging on.
 I slept about 4 hours at a time most nights.
 My body didn’t know what to do.
 I sought medical advice because my stomach and intestines were so damaged.
+I felt them shutting down on me.
 I had actually gained 30 pounds over a healthy weight for my body, which was tough for me, but I was so uncomfortable in my body and had given up I'd ever be better by that point.